You Earned a Ticket!

 By their nature, parcel taxes are regressive.
 For example, the owner of a parcel used for an apartment complex or business usually pays the same as a single family home.
 Some districts have added provisions to their parcel tax measures that cause taxes to vary, but frequently this is used to avoid taxing parcels owned by senior citizens who might otherwise vote no. Some have argued that parcel taxes are so unfair that they are "susceptible to a constitutional challenge", but to our knowledge as of 2024 this assertion has not been tested in court.

-Communities that want to increase funding for their schools don't have a fairer option.
+Communities that want to increase funding for their schools don't have a better option.
 As Lesson 8.9 explained, unless your school district owns oil wells or swaps school building parcels out to sell prime real estate for new shopping malls, a parcel tax is probably the only legal way to raise significant revenue for schools locally.

 Generally, parcel taxes are easiest to pass in communities that are wealthier.
 All proposals that make it easier for local communities to raise money for schools risk bumping up against concerns about equitable funding, the same issues that created California’s landmark school finance case: Serrano v Priest.